 --output-file "$OUTPUT_DIR/brief.md"

-echo "[radar] Brief generated: $OUTPUT_DIR/brief.md"Five Pitfalls That Derail Signal Radars
+echo "[radar] Brief generated: $OUTPUT_DIR/brief.md"Five Failure Modes That Kill Signal Radars

 Without weekly threshold tuning, false positive rates climb above 25% within a month.
-Leaders stop reading the brief, and you have built an expensive notification nobody checks.
+Leaders stop reading the brief.
+You have built an expensive notification nobody checks.

-Each collector must query its source fresh on every run.
+Each collector queries its source fresh on every run.
 Shared caches create phantom signals — the Jira collector reports a blocked ticket that was resolved an hour ago because it read stale data from a shared store.

-Start with 3-5 high-value signals per source.
+Start with three to five high-value signals per source.
 A radar that surfaces 40 items per morning is not a radar — it is a dashboard wearing a trench coat.
-You can always add signals later as the system stabilizes.
+Add signals later, once the system is stable.

 Thresholds live in thresholds.json, not in the collector markdown files.
-This lets you adjust sensitivity without editing agent prompts and risking accidental behavior changes.
+That separation lets you tune sensitivity without editing agent prompts and risking accidental behavior changes.

 The GREEN section proves the radar ran and checked everything.
-Without it, a brief with zero RED/AMBER items is ambiguous — did the system find nothing, or did it fail silently?
+Without it, a brief with zero RED/AMBER items is ambiguous — silent failure looks identical to a clean morning.

-Once the radar works for one director, the natural question is: can every engineering manager get their own?
-Yes, but with a critical architectural change.
+Once the radar works for one director, the question is whether every engineering manager can run their own.
+Yes — with one architectural rule.

-The collectors can be shared — a single Jira collector pulling all blocked tickets is more efficient than one per manager.
-The orchestrator, however, must be personalized.
-Each leader cares about different teams, different projects, and has different threshold tolerances.
+Collectors can be shared.
+A single Jira collector pulling all blocked tickets is more efficient than one per manager.
+The orchestrator must be personalized.
+Each leader cares about different teams, different projects, and runs different threshold tolerances.

-The cleanest approach is a profiles/ directory where each leader has a config file specifying their teams, projects, and custom thresholds.
-The orchestrator reads the relevant profile and filters the collector outputs accordingly.
+The cleanest cut is a profiles/ directory where each leader has a config file specifying their teams, projects, and custom thresholds.
+The orchestrator loads the relevant profile and filters collector output accordingly.

-This also unlocks a powerful organizational view: if every leader's radar data is logged, a CPO or CTO can run a meta-analysis across all briefs.
+That structure also opens an organizational view: if every leader's radar data is logged, a CPO or CTO can run a meta-analysis across all briefs.
 Which teams consistently show RED?
 Which systems generate the most false positives?
 Which cross-team dependencies surface as correlated signals?

 Pre-Launch Verification